devProMaleek/devProMaleek/README.md

 - 😊 I see myself as a curious and self-directed individual.

-- 👨‍🎓 I'm just a student who love to code.
+- 👳‍♂️ I'm just a Muslim who love to code.

-- ✔ Fun fact: I love to play online games and exercise.
+- ✔  Fun fact: I love to play online games, watch movies and exercise.

-- 📖 I'm passionate about Reading
+- 📖 I'm passionate about Reading and learning new things.

 - LEARNING ALL THE THINGS!
 No, but seriously, I love learning😀

-- 👨‍💻 I work at Chethsoft Limited.
-- 👨‍💻 I work with Mira Payments as a Frontend Intern.
-- 👨‍💻 I work with CRUD Software as a Laravel Intern.
+- 👨‍💻 I work with Propatii as a Mobile Engineer.

-### What I am focusing on👨‍💻
-I am currently improving my skills on Redux Toolkit and Laravel.
-Afterward, I'm looking forward to learning AWS and Cloud Computing.
-I am also looking for internship placement so i can challenge myself and gain more experience.

 ## 🌱 Currently Learning